 - Disruptions to circadian rhythms

 - Increased shadows

+Talk to a health care professional about any possible underlying condition such as a urinary tract infection or sleep apnea, which might worsen sundowning behavior.
 Also, ask if a low dose of melatonin might be right for your loved one.
-Seeing a therapist can be helpful, primarily when night fright is associated with stress, anxiety, and depression.
+Seeing a therapist can be helpful, primarily when night fright is associated with stress, anxiety, or depression.

 Get Help For Seniors Who Live Alone

 Hiring an overnight or live-in caregiver is one of the most effective ways to protect your loved ones.
 An overnight or live-in Certified Homemaker-Home Health Aide (CHHHA) can help your Senior loved ones cope with their fears and reduce night fright.
 Sometimes just having a familiar presence gives Seniors comfort.
 It also helps maintain a regular schedule of meals, activities, and bedtime, which leads to a healthier lifestyle.